Malware Removal Test 2014

-The test was performed in October/November 2013 under Microsoft Windows 7 Professional SP1 64-Bit.
-Only products whose vendors subscribed to the 2013 public main test-series, and did not opt out of this test, were tested.
+The test was performed from March to October 2014 under Microsoft Windows 8.1 64-Bit (English).
+Only products whose vendors subscribed to the 2014 public main test-series, and did not opt-out of this test, are included in this report.

 This test focuses only on the malware removal/cleaning capabilities, therefore all samples used were samples that the tested anti-virus products were able to detect.
 It has nothing to do with detection rates or protection capabilities.
 Of course, if an anti-virus is not able to detect the malware, it is also not able to remove it.
 The main question is if the products are able to successfully remove malware from an already infected system.
 The test report is aimed to typical home users and not administrators or advanced users who may have the knowledge for advanced/manual malware removal/repair procedures.
 Most often users come with infected PC’s with no (or outdated) AV-software to computer repair stores.
 The methodology used considers this situation: an already infected system that needs to be cleaned.